-The conference, held June 12 to 13 at the Metro Toronto Convention Centre, is a chance for businesses to discover the latest in data-driven marketing solutions.
-Close to 100 vendors from North America, Europe and Asia will exhibit the latest in technology solutions for business owners.
+The conference, held June 12 to 13 at the Metro Toronto Convention Centre, was a chance for businesses to discover the latest in data-driven marketing solutions, with close to 100 vendors from North America, Europe and Asia exhibiting the latest in technology solutions for business owners.

 At the simplest level, small businesses can use a data-marketing solution to collect customer email addresses and log the exact purchase made by each customer.
 Once in the database, the system can be set up to send an automated email to the same customer when the product they purchased is back in stock.

 The more advanced marketing solutions will use computer algorithms (the basis of Artificial Intelligence) to detect more complex patterns in your customers’ purchasing behaviour.
 For example, the algorithm might be able to tell you that the same 200 people that bought Product A also bought Product F. The two products may be completely unrelated, but the marketing solution is able to tune in to that purchasing pattern.

 “That becomes important when the data becomes too big for you to personally look at and see patterns,” says Kitevski.